DoctorMcKay/node-steam-user/README.md

 **v1.9.0 or later is required to use this event**

-Emitted when our friends list is downloaded from Steam after logon.
+Emitted when our friends list is downloaded from Steam after logon, and is now available in [`myFriends`](#myfriends).

 ### friendPersonasLoaded